Saving for a home

 Building your savings

-Buying a house is exciting and life-changing.
-What's not as much
+Buying a house is exciting and life-changing; saving the deposit

-fun is saving for the deposit.
-But the more money you put down
+is a little less fun.
+But the more money you put down upfront, the

 How much do you need to save for a

 Work out what you can afford

 Be realistic.
 You may need to consider a smaller property,

 an older property, or a property in a different area, just to get

 Work out how much you can afford to borrow.